Shoulder Dystocia Symptoms

 A mother gives birth in a delivery room while holding her partner's hand.

-When shoulder dystocia occurs, a baby gets briefly wedged in the birth canal because of their shoulders.
+When shoulder dystocia occurs, a baby gets wedged in the birth canal because of their shoulders.
 While there are certain factors that can increase the risk of shoulder dystocia, especially if a baby is larger than average, it can happen unexpectedly.

 If shoulder dystocia symptoms are present, quick action is essential to ensure the safety of both the baby and the mother.